 - Joint pain

-Leaky gut is associated with the following diseases and conditions:
+Leaky gut can be associated with the following diseases and conditions:

 - Autism (more research is needed to confirm this association)